beeburrt/recursive-recursion/ch3/README.md

 The argument shrinks by one for each recursive function call until it becomes either a single-element or an empty string.

 ## detecting palindromes

+A palindrome is a word or phrase that is the same when written forward and backward.

+level; race car; taco cat; a man, a plan, a canal...
+Panama

+**What is the base case?**

+A zero-character or one-character string, which retruns true because it is always a palindrome.

+**What argument is passed to the recursive function?**

+The middle characters of the string.

+**How does this argument become closer to the base case?**

+The string shrinks by two characters for each recusive call until it bacomes a zero-character string or a one-character string.